Rev. Ashley Horan, Executive Director

 Rev. Luke Stevens-Royer

-Rev. Luke Stevens-Royer serves as Assistant Minister at White Bear Unitarian Universalist Church in Mahtomedi, MN, after serving as Coordinator of Youth and Campus Ministries at Unity Church – Unitarian in St. Paul for three years, and as Intern Minister at First Unitarian Society of Minneapolis.
-He is a native of southern Minnesota, and a graduate of Gustavus Adolphus College and United Theological Seminary of the Twin Cities.
-He and his wife Jenna, and their daughter Louisa, live in St. Paul’s East side.
+Rev. Luke Stevens-Royer has served as Minister of First Unitarian Universalist Church in Rochester, MN since August 2017.
+Previously, Luke was the Associate Minister at White Bear Unitarian Universalist Church in Mahtomedi, MN.
+He also served as Coordinator of Youth and Campus Ministries at Unity Church–Unitarian in St. Paul and as Intern Minister at First Unitarian Society of Minneapolis.
+He grew up in North Mankato in southern Minnesota and is a graduate of Gustavus Adolphus College and United Theological Seminary of the Twin Cities.
+Luke lives in Rochester with his wife, Jenna (an elementary educator) and their children, Louisa and Clara, and their family dog, Lily.

 Rev. Laura Thompson